Initiatives

 SLIDE Leadership Development ProgramSLIDE LDP

 Student Leaders for Inclusion, Diversity, and Equity (SLIDE) Leadership Development Program (LDP) provides a unique opportunity for students from participating independent, public, charter, online, religious, and all other school types in grades 10-12 to gather for fellowship, leadership development, courageous conversations, and the creation of a sustainable action plan around topics of diversity, equity, inclusion, justice, and belonging.
-Student leaders engage in programming designed specifically so that they will be able to return to their respective school communities equipped to strategize, organize, and advance the missions of their institutions around diversity, equity, inclusion, justice, belonging, and so much more.
+Student leaders engage in programming designed specifically so that they will be able to return to their respective school communities equipped to strategize, organize, and advance the missions of their institutions around diversity, equity, inclusion, justice, and belonging.
 It is formatted as a three-day/two-night residential program with daily programming on Harvard-Westlake’s Upper School campus and nightly activities and boarding in local university dorms.

 Visit the page >